Module development¶

 For example, the implementation of Transvoxel has very little dependencies on Godot.
 Indeed, it doesn't care what a resource is, doesn't need Variant, doesnt need bindings, doesn't need to use OOP etc. That's why the mesher resource does not contain the logic, but instead acts as a "bridge" between the algorithm and its usage within Godot.

+The module contains internal tests in the tests/ folder.
 No test framework is used at the moment, instead they just run by either printing an error when they fail or not.
-In Godot 4 the Doctest framework is used, so we may see if we can migrate to that later.

 The module uses several background threads to process voxels.
 The number of threads can be adjusted in Project Settings.